Dental Equipment Market worth $8.9 billion – Forecast to 2026

 According to research report the dental equipment market is projected to reach $8.9 billion by 2026, at a CAGR of 7.7% during the forecast period.

-Northbrook, IL, USA, 2021-Nov-25 — /EPR Network/ — According to research report the dental equipment market is projected to reach USD 8.9 billion by 2026, at a CAGR of 7.7% during the forecast period.
+Northbrook, IL, USA, 2021-Nov-26 — /EPR Network/ — According to research report the dental equipment market is expected to reach USD 6.2 billion in 2021 and is projected to reach USD 8.9 billion by 2026, at a CAGR of 7.7% during the forecast period.

 Download PDF Brochure: https://www.marketsandmarkets.com/pdfdownloadNew.asp?id=784